ergou1219/Personal-description/README.md

 Here is Teacake, a student from Tianjin, China.

+I like to stay at home coding or watch life explode.

 I'm interested in coding.
 In my spare time, I'd like to write code and article.
 Coding for fun, and I love it.
 My article would be public in my [blog](https://teacake.xyz/)(zh-CN).

 <a href="#">
   <img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=ergou1219&layout=compact">
 </a>

 ### Contact
 Welcome to chat with me!
 Here is my contact.<br>
 And I'm delighted if you can join my [Discord group](https://discord.gg/SBYchXw).